The Science behind Tow and Fert

 Tow and Fert Research; Hokonui Dairies.
 Which is better?
 Granular vs foliar fert.

 Granular Fertiliser versus Foliar Fertiliser.
-Michael Smith, Diary Farmer, Contractor and now Tow and Fert Manager, conducted his own research into the benefits of Foliar applied fertiliser with a Tow and Fert.
+A Diary Farmer/Contractor conducted his own research into the benefits of Foliar applied fertiliser with a Tow and Fert.

 Download the test results here.